No Widgets found in the Sidebar

 Wearing breathable socks is vital for keeping your feet dry and preventing blisters.
 Opt for socks made from moisture-wicking materials like merino wool or synthetic blends.
 Consider wearing two pairs: a thin base layer and a thicker, cushioned outer sock.
 This creates a barrier against friction and helps regulate temperature.
 Always change your socks regularly, especially if they get wet.

-Read Post best hiking hat
+Read Post hiking staff

 4. Hats and Gloves for Temperature Regulation